--- ISBN 9780824522308 ---

 Mysticism in the Reformation 1500-1650 will be valuable to students of mysticism and the history of Christianity, as well as those working more generally within this milieu.
 Additionally, McGinn's work will be of relevance to those interested in complicating simplistic bifurcations of the history of Catholic and Protestant religiosity.
 Due to McGinn's talent for matching erudition with clear, lucid prose, both specialists and more general readers will no doubt find much of interest here.

-recently completed his doctorate
+recently completed

 in modern religious thought, ethics, and philosophy at Stanford University.